klinquist/tf-aws-s3-cf-template/README.md

 AND

 A shell script that:
+* Creates a new private github repo (called domainname.com) in your github account
+* Commits all files in the current directory to the repo
-* Adds AWS credentials to your github repo secrets so you can use the github action to deploy your website to the bucket (using something like Jekyll).
+* Adds AWS credentials to your github repo secrets so you can use the github action to deploy your website to the S3 bucket
+* Sets up a github action to auto-deploy